usharesoft/appcenter-docs/admin/en/source/pages/install/repository-shared-storage.rst

 			*(rw,async,no_wdelay,no_root_squash,insecure_locks,anonuid=0,anongid=0)

-Check the mount points on each UForge nodes:
+Check the mount points on each UForge node:

 	#.
-Execute commands:
+Run the following commands:

 		.. code-block:: shell